 AnKi 3D engine is an open source game engine started in mid 2007.
 It is written in C++ and OpenGL and it uses quite a few third party open source libraries.
-Despite the fact that the engine, as well as the libraries, are build to be cross platform, AnKi is currently compilable only under Linux (and probably MacOS).
+Despite the fact that the engine, as well as the libraries, are build to be cross platform, AnKi is currently compilable under Linux and Windows.

 The name